BinomialLLC/basis_universal/README.md

 ### Quick Basis file details

 Internally, Basis files are composed of a non-uniform texture array of one or more 2D ETC1S texture "slices".
 ETC1S is a simple subset of the ETC1 texture format popular on Android.
 ETC1S has no block flips, no 4x2 or 2x4 subblocks, and each block only uses 555 base colors.
 ETC1S is still 100% standard ETC1, so transcoding to ETC1 or the color block of ETC2 is a no-op.
-We choose ETC1S because it has the very valuable property that it can be quickly transcoded to almost any other GPU texture format at very high quality using only simple per-block operations with small 1D lookup tables.
+We chose ETC1S because it has the very valuable property that it can be quickly transcoded to almost any other GPU texture format at very high quality using only simple per-block operations with small 1D lookup tables.
 Transcoding ETC1S to BC1 usually only introduces around .3 dB Y PSNR quality loss, with less loss for ETC1S->BC7.
 Transcoding to PVRTC1 involves only simple block level operations to compute the endpoints, and simple per-pixel scalar operations to compute the modulation values.

 Basis files have a single set of compressed global endpoint/selector codebooks in ETC1S format, which all slices utilize.
 The ETC1S texture data is compressed using vector quantization (VQ) seperately on the endpoints and selectors, followed by DPCM/RLE/psuedo-MTF/canonical Huffman coding.
 Each ETC1S texture slice may be a different resolution.
 Mipmaps (if any) are always stored in order from largest to smallest level.
 The file format supports either storing the selector codebook directly (using DPCM+Huffman), or storing the selector codebook using a hierarchical virtual codebook scheme.